digitalcreations/bundler/README.md

 This is an interface you can implement yourself to choose where the compiled files are stored.
 It is a very simple interface.

-The built in implementation (`FileBasedCompiledAssetStore`) by default stores the files in the `/tmp/bundler` on Linux, and `C:\Windows\temp\bundler` on Windows.
+The built in implementation (`FileBasedCompiledAssetStore`) by default stores the files in the `/tmp/dc_bundler` on Linux, and `C:\Windows\temp\dc_bundler` on Windows.
 When registering it, pass the folder you want to use to its constructor.

 ## Configuration